kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 The default policy level and version for each mode (when no label is present) can be statically configured.
 The default for the static configuration is `privileged` and `latest`.

+While a more restricted default would be preferable from a security perspective, the initial priority for this feature is enabling broad adoption across clusters, and a restrictive default would hinder this goal.
+See [Rollout of baseline-by-default for unlabeled namespaces](#rollout-of-baseline-by-default-for-unlabeled-namespaces) for a potential path to a more restrictive default post-GA.

 #### Exemptions

 Policy exemptions can be statically configured.
 Exemptions must be explicitly enumerated, and don’t